nnorukaemeka/TissueSampleCollection/README.md

 14. **templates:** In folder structure for a Flask app, the templates folder houses html files that contain static data as well as placeholders for dynamic data.
 Flask uses the Jinja template library to render templates

-## INSTALLATION AND GUIDE ON HOW TO EXECUTE THE PROJECT ON UBUNTU 20.04LTS
+## INSTALLATION AND GUIDE ON HOW TO EXECUTE THE PROJECT

 ### MongoDB
 1. Set up your database account